chao-ji/tf-deeplabv3/README.md

     --load_ckpt_path=/PATH/TO/CLASSIFICATION_MODEL.ckpt \
     --output_path=/OUTPUT/PATH
 ```
 `filenames` points to an input TFRecord file.
-You may use the `--filenames` flags as many times as the number of TFRecord files. `--load_ckpt_path` points to the checkpoint file of a pre-trained classification model.
+You may use the `--filenames` flags as many times as the number of TFRecord files you have. `--load_ckpt_path` points to the checkpoint file of a pre-trained classification model.
 Run `python run_trainer.py --help` for a complete list of flags with help info.

 The trained weights are saved to checkpoint file under directory specified by `--output_path` (Default is `/tmp/deeplabv3`).